reddph/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-## Imputing missing values
+## Inputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+- Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r